Info and Submission Guidelines

 April 9th, 2021April 21st, 2021 (Targeted Submissions Only)

 - Name/Bio in Book

 - Discount on Additional Copies

 - 100% of profits will be donated to charity

 SUBMISSION INFO AND GUIDELINES

-- Art and photography should be black and white, in a portrait orientation.
+- Art and photography should be black and white, or colors that will convert well, and in a portrait orientation.

-- Poetry and songs should have a maximum 500 words.
+- Poetry should have a maximum 500 words.